 If you have an Amazon Alexa Echo Dot, there are countless skills, hacks and commands that will make your life easier.
-My favorite use for the Amazon Alexa is for kids!
-When I asked my kids to share their favorite fun games to play with Alexa, they narrowed them down to a whopping 26.
+My favorite use for the Amazon Echo is for kids!
+When I asked my kids to share the best Alexa games, they narrowed them down to a whopping 26.
+Plus a few more.
 HA!

 "Alexa, play Twenty Questions."